Each Zaug is custom made to order. There are over 50 individual pieces of steel welded together to complete one stove.

 The Fabrication Process

-Each Zaug is custom made to order.
-There are over 50 individual pieces of steel welded together to complete one stove.
-The 12 gauge cylinder and 2″ trim must be rolled before it can be welded.
+The 12 gauge cylinder and 2″ trim must be rolled and welded.
+Then the inner chamber and bottom plate is formed.
+After that, the insulation chamber is formed and welded.
 Once all the welding is complete, the surfaces are sanded, washed in lacquer thinner, and primed for paint.
 A coat of Thurmalox 2-part zinc primer is applied and allowed to dry for 24 hours.
 Then, two coats of Thurmalox paint is sprayed to a 2 mil thickness for a smooth finish.
 The final touch is an optional coat of Thurmalox high temperature clear lacquer for a gloss finish.
 Fabrication takes approximately 34 days from start to finish.

 Below is a video showing one small part of the fabrication process; How the cylinder is made: